Sleeping Giant Loppet Event Day Instructions

 Drop-Outs: Individuals who are not able to complete their course for whatever reason, or decide to drop down to a shorter distance, must inform the volunteers at the finish line and provide them with their bib number.
 Chips must be returned to finish line volunteers.

 Skiers and spectators can enjoy hot food and beverages from on-site local vendor Pinetree Catering.
-After the Loppet you can chow down on:
+After the Loppet you can enjoy items from the menu below.
+Remember to put a few dollars in your pocket.

 If anyone can handle a crowd, it's the proprietors of Thunder Bay's Local Motion food truck!
 Remember to tuck a few dollars into your ski tights!